-On that, almost all cycling jerseys will have three rear pockets, and look for a zipped pocket to stash small valuables.
+Almost all road cycling jerseys will have three rear pockets, and you should look for a zipped pocket to stash small valuables.

-While many riders take pride in cycling tan lines, sunburn is an uncomfortable addition to a summer ride – and not recommended.
+Regardless of whether you’re cycling on or off-road, sunburn is an uncomfortable addition to a summer ride – and not recommended.

 If your jersey is particularly lightweight, you may still be able to burn through the fabric.
-Some brands offer cycling-specific sun creams, which aim to last longer without wearing off when sweating.
+Some brands offer cycling-specific sun creams, which are designed to last longer without wearing off when sweating.

 So, apply a high SPF suncream and don’t forget to do the same if you’ll be starting the day fully covered and removing layers as it heats up.

-It may seem counterintuitive to add another layer when cycling in hot weather, but bear with us.
+It may seem counterintuitive to add another layer when cycling in the heat, but bear with us.

-Unlike thermal winter baselayers, a summer baselayer aims to wick sweat away from your body.
+Unlike thermal winter baselayers, a summer baselayer is designed to wick sweat away from your body.
 In theory, this keeps you drier and cooler, making hot days more comfortable.